-You have likely seen the image above.
-The photograph of a 20-week old fetus was taken by Swedish photographer Lennart Nilsson.
-Another of his photographs graced the cover of Life magazine in April of 1965:
+You have likely seen photographs of fetus’ that seem to float in a dark womb.
+The first of these were taken by Swedish photographer Lennart Nilsson.
+One of his photographs graced the cover of Life magazine in April of 1965.

-Nilsson’s images forever changed the way that people think about fetuses.
-His haunting pictures made it possible for a woman, and her society, to visualize the contents of her womb and to do so independently of her body.
-Notice how the images do not depict the relationship between the fetus and the woman… they simply depict the fetus.
-Suddenly, with these images, the fetus came to life.
-It was no longer just something inside of a woman, it was an individual with a face, a sex, a desire to suck its thumb.
+Nilsson’s images forever changed the way that people think about pregnancy, mothers, and fetuses.
+Before Nilsson, the visual of a fetus independent from a mother was not widespread.
+His pictures made it possible for people to visualize the contents of a woman’s womb independently of her body.
+Suddenly, the fetus came to life.
+It was no longer just something inside of a woman, no longer even in relationship to a woman; it was an individual with a face, a sex, a desire to suck its thumb.

 Although claiming to show the living fetus, Nilsson actually photographed abortus material obtained from women who terminated their pregnancies under the liberal Swedish law.
 Working with dead embryos allowed Nilsson to experiment with lighting, background and positions, such as placing the thumb into the fetus’ mouth.

 Liberal abortion rights laws resulted in a product that was used to mobilize anti-abortion sentiment.
 Today it is par for the course to have been exposed to images like this.
 And the rest is history.